-- The Access Person is a Portfolio Manager, Research Analyst or Research Assistant, or they otherwise participate in making recommendations or decisions concerning the purchase or sale of securities in any Affiliate-Advised Account or Portfolio. - The Access Person has been designated an Investment Person by the Nuveen Ethics Office.
+- The Access Person is a Portfolio Manager, Research Analyst or Research Assistant, or they otherwise participate in making recommendations or decisions concerning the purchase or sale of securities in any Affiliate-Advised Account or Portfolio. - The Access Person has been designated an Investment Person by the affiliate Chief Compliance Officer or the Nuveen Ethics Office.